Amitaia/Shabbat-Times/README.md

 2. add new feature : is_shabbat , now you have a sensor that can tell the HA that is shabbat or not .
 3. timezone are now dynamic for chnages in 31/10/2018

+Updates 13.09.2018
+1. create new sensor , now the data come more dynamic and not by index
+2. remove sunset sensor and is_hagg
+3. fix update data , now the data is update on 24H..not the sensors..only the data!

 ## Guide How to use it